 Diane Kostial McGuire was born in San Pedro, California, on March 3, 1933.
 Her mother was a teacher and her father a career naval officer.
-When she was 5 or 6, her family moved to an island in Puget Sound where her father was in charge of communications for the Northern Pacific Theater.
+When she was five or six yerars of age, her family moved to an island in Puget Sound, where her father was in charge of communications for the Northern Pacific Theater.
 Because she was home-schooled, McGuire was free to explore and to observe the natural interactions of plants, wildlife, and climate – an immersion in the natural world that established the strong foundation for her career.
-After a brief period in Bremerton, her father was appointed to teach at Princeton University with its landscape designed by Beatrix Farrand.
+After a brief period in Bremerton, her father was appointed to teach at Princeton University, with its landscape designed by Beatrix Farrand.
 Farrand would later become a mentor and subject of several of McGuire’s books and essays.
-The family’s next move was to the North Shore of Long Island where McGuire was first exposed to great estates of the Country Place era, their garden settings, and the gardeners who maintained them.
+The family’s next move was to the North Shore of Long Island where McGuire was first exposed to great estates of the Country Place era and their garden settings, as well as the gardeners who maintained them.

 Mai Arbegast, Leland Vaughn, and David Arbegast

-McGuire entered the University of California, Berkeley’s landscape architecture program in 1950 as the only woman in a class of thirteen, alongside fellow classmates Michael Painter, FASLA; Tito Patri; John Vogley, ASLA; Peter Walker, FASLA; George Walters; and Joe Yamada, FASLA.
+McGuire entered the University of California, Berkeley’s, landscape architecture program in 1950 as the only woman in a class of thirteen, alongside fellow classmates Michael Painter, FASLA; Tito Patri; John Vogley, ASLA; Peter Walker, FASLA; George Walters; and Joe Yamada, FASLA.
 Garrett Eckbo, Lawrence Halprin, Robert Royston, Geraldine Knight Scott, and Thomas Church all taught during McGuire’s student years.
 Mai K. Arbegast, who would become a lifelong friend, came to Berkeley to teach horticulture in 1952.
-Projects by women were noticeably absent from the curriculum, however, McGuire’s advisor and department chair, H. Leland Vaughan, “recognized that women were every bit as capable of accomplishment in landscape architecture as men” (Diane Kostial McGuire, The Farrand Gift, page 1).
-McGuire graduated in 1954 with a Bachelor of Science in Landscape Architecture.
+Although projects by women were noticeably absent from the curriculum, McGuire’s advisor and department chair H. Leland Vaughan “recognized that women were every bit as capable of accomplishment in landscape architecture as men” (Diane Kostial McGuire, The Farrand Gift, page 1).
+McGuire graduated in 1954 with a B.S. in landscape architecture.

-Having found the landscape program to place little emphasis on history and historic preservation, McGuire continued her studies the following year by taking courses in art, decorative arts, architecture, history of architecture, and literature, finding inspiration in the fresh approach of Modernism both in architecture and in the poetry of T. S. Eliot.
-In 1955, Beatrix Farrand’s Reef Point landscape art library of 2,700 volumes arrived at UC Berkeley, which McGuire would later note was a significant contribution to the future of the Department of Landscape Architecture.
+Having found that the landscape program placed little emphasis on history and historic preservation, McGuire continued her studies the following year by taking courses in art, decorative arts, architecture, history of architecture, and literature, finding inspiration in the fresh approach of modernism, both in architecture and in the poetry of T. S. Eliot.
+In 1955 Beatrix Farrand’s Reef Point library (some 2,700 volumes on the art of landscape architecture) arrived at U.C.
+Berkeley, which McGuire would later note was a significant contribution to the future of the Department of Landscape Architecture.

-McGuire received her Master of Science in Landscape Architecture and City Planning in 1956, having written her thesis, “Frederick Law Olmsted’s Early Work in California.”
-During graduate school and later in the summers, McGuire worked for Osmundson & Staley Landscape Architects on projects such as the Kaiser Center Roof Garden in Oakland, and for one year in the San Francisco office of Leo Daly and Associates Architects, Planners as the landscape architect for their city planning division.
-After moving to Boston in 1962, McGuire worked for Sasaki, Walker and Associates on projects including the St. Louis Zoo.
+McGuire received her M.S. in landscape architecture and city planning in 1956, having written the thesis “Frederick Law Olmsted’s Early Work in California.”
+During graduate school and subsequent summers, McGuire worked for Osmundson & Staley Landscape Architects on projects such as the Kaiser Center Roof Garden in Oakland, California.
+She also worked for one year in the San Francisco office of Leo Daly and Associates Architects, Planners as the landscape architect for their city-planning division.
+After moving to Boston in 1962, McGuire took a position with Sasaki, Walker and Associates, contributing to several projects, including the St. Louis Zoo.

 Harvard Business School, Cambridge, MA - Photo courtesy of Diane McGuire

-McGuire received a fellowship in 1962 to investigate the graphic representation of gardens in history at the Radcliffe Institute for Independent Study founded by Mary I. Bunting, President of Radcliffe College in Cambridge, Massachusetts.
+McGuire received a fellowship in 1962 to investigate the graphic representation of gardens in history at the Radcliffe Institute for Independent Study, founded by Mary I. Bunting, president of Radcliffe College in Cambridge, Massachusetts.
 In 1963 McGuire was invited to teach a seminar, “An Intellectual History of Garden Art,” which was so well received that President Bunting asked her to build a program around it.
-In 1966 she founded and became first director of the Radcliffe Seminars Program in Landscape Design (now The Landscape Institute at Boston Architectural College), which encouraged women to become career-oriented professionals.
+In 1966 McGuire founded and became the first director of the Radcliffe Seminars Program in Landscape Design (now The Landscape Institute at Boston Architectural College), which encouraged women to become career-oriented professionals.
 McGuire continued to teach there through 1980.

 Dumbarton Oaks, Washington, D.C. - Photo by Courtney Spearman, 2011

 By this time, McGuire had authored several articles for Landscape Architecture Magazine, which continued to raise her profile.
-She was appointed Landscape Architect for Radcliffe College from 1965 to 1981, and served as Landscape Architect for Wellesley College and Harvard University from 1973 to 1979.
+She was appointed the landscape architect for Radcliffe College from 1965 to 1981 and served as landscape architect for Wellesley College and Harvard University from 1973 to 1979.
 McGuire hired Barbara Watson to work in the Harvard Landscape Office in 1975.
 Their firm, McGuire & Watson, Landscape Architects and Site Planners, was also established that year.

-With her vast knowledge of Beatrix Farrand, landscape history, plants, and campus maintenance, McGuire progressed from the Harvard campus to the position of advisor to the Gardens at Dumbarton Oaks in Washington, D.C. from 1975 to 1981.
-During this time she prepared a landscape preservation plan for the property to ensure that Farrand’s design intent for the garden informed all decision making, including a painstaking restoration of the Orangery.
+With her vast knowledge of Beatrix Farrand, landscape history, plants, and campus maintenance, McGuire progressed from the Harvard campus to the position of advisor to the Gardens at Dumbarton Oaks in Washington, D.C., from 1975 to 1981.
+During this time she prepared a landscape preservation plan for the property to ensure that Farrand’s design intent for the garden informed all decision-making and undertook a painstaking restoration of the Orangery.

-During the early 1980s, McGuire divided her time between Cambridge, Washington, D.C., and Fayetteville, Arkansas, where she was program director and Professor of Landscape Architecture at the University of Arkansas from 1981-1984.
-Fellow Professor Lake Douglas said, “She was on the vanguard of women professors and a role model because of her interest in landscape history and the application of it in practice.”
+During the early 1980s, McGuire divided her time between Cambridge, Washington, D.C., and Fayetteville, Arkansas, where she was program director and professor of landscape architecture at the University of Arkansas from 1981 to 1984.
+Fellow professor Lake Douglas said of McGuire, “She was on the vanguard of women professors and a role model because of her interest in landscape history and the application of it in practice.”

 Hoyt Garden at Anderson House, The Society of the Cincinnati, Washington, D.C. - Photo courtesy of Diane McGuire

-McGuire received a Dumbarton Oaks Project Fellowship (1985-88) to prepare a grant report, “The Naturalistic Garden at Dumbarton Oaks.”
+McGuire received a Dumbarton Oaks Project Fellowship (1985-1988) to prepare a grant report titled “The Naturalistic Garden at Dumbarton Oaks.”
 In 1987 she returned to the Radcliffe Seminars Landscape Design and Landscape History Program as an instructor.
-McGuire was an early board member of The Beatrix Farrand Society, which was founded in 2003 at Garland Farm, Farrand’s last home in Maine.
+McGuire was also an early board member of the Beatrix Farrand Society, which was founded in 2003 at Garland Farm, Farrand’s last home in Maine.

 McGuire, Diane Kostial.
 American Garden Design – The Ideas Which Shaped Our Landscape.
 New York: Macmillan, 1994.
 An anthology that traces the history of American horticultural style in essays by such gardeners as Jefferson, Olmsted and Thaxter.